ooni/jafar/README.md

 ```
   -bad-proxy-address string
-        Address where the bad proxy should listen for TCP connections
+        Address where to listen for TCP connections (default "127.0.0.1:7117")
-        (default "127.0.0.1:7117")
   -bad-proxy-address-tls string
-        Address where the bad proxy should listen for TLS connections
+        Address where to listen for TLS connections (default "127.0.0.1:4114")
-        (default "127.0.0.1:7117")
+  -bad-proxy-tls-output-ca string
+        File where to write the CA used by the bad proxy (default "badproxy.pem")
 ```

 The bad proxy is a proxy that reads some bytes from any incoming connection